hgcl/clara-le/pages/posts/fermentation-behind-the-scenes.md

 ## Special mention: SCOBY

 A SCOBY is a _symbiotic culture of bacteria and yeast_.
-It is a culinary fermentation culture (or starter) where we find both yeasts and bacteria living in harmony—isn't it beautiful?
+It is a culinary fermentation culture (or starter) where we find both yeasts and bacteria living in harmony — isn't it beautiful?

 Common examples of food / drinks made from a SCOBY are kombucha, kefir, sourdough bread, vinegar, soy sauce or sour beers.